 But don’t forget that anything you buy or hire will have a direct impact on your wallet.
 Licensing fees, ongoing support, and maintenance costs – they all add up.
 So, weighing the financial implications and ensuring the benefits outweigh the expenses is crucial.

 If you find a technology stack that aligns perfectly with your needs, has a vibrant developer community backing it up, and can save you a chunk of change, buying may be the way to go.
 But if you’re craving complete control and customization, and you’ve got the resources and expertise to tackle it, building from scratch might be your ticket to software nirvana.

 According to Ron Shevlin, research director at Cornerstone Advisors, the buy vs. build dichotomy should be viewed as, “build, buy, integrate, enhance, and partner,” reflecting what Microsoft CEO, Satya Nadela has said—

-As proven integration abilities means to keep the doors open for acquiring new digital capabilities, scaling when business grows or add on capabilities when disruption happens.
+As proven integration abilities mean keeping the doors open for acquiring new digital capabilities, scaling when the business grows, or adding on capabilities when disruption happens.

 Customization Flexibility: Code and UI